CODEDUEL2022/CODEDUEL/README.md

-# CODEDUEL
+# CODE DUEL

-CODE DUEL is a one-on-one card game in which the programming language, frameworks, and library are used as characters.
+CODE DUEL is a one-on-one card game in which the programming languages, frameworks, and libraries are used as characters.

 https://code--duel.herokuapp.com/